GabrielHenriqueCA/movie-rental-api/README.md

 ## Contributing

 Contributions are welcome!
-Please see the `CONTRIBUTING.md` file for more information.
+Please see the [CONTRIBUTING](https://github.com/GabrielHenriqueCA/movie-rental-api/blob/main/CONTRIBUTING.md) file for more information.

 ## License

-This project is licensed under the MIT License.
-See the `LICENSE` file for more information.
+This project is licensed under the Apache License.
+See the [LICENSE](https://github.com/GabrielHenriqueCA/movie-rental-api/blob/main/LICENSE) file for more information.
-Installation